cloudfoundry/bosh-bootloader/README.md

 1. Create an environment and target the BOSH director as described above

 1. `bbl plan --lb-type cf --cert cert --key key && bbl plan` with a certificate and key as flags or environment variables.
-(Continue to provide the IAAS credentials as flags or environment variables.)
+(Continue to provide the IaaS credentials as flags or environment variables.)

-1. `bosh deploy cf.yml -o operations/<MY IAAS>` using the [CF deployment manifest!](https://github.com/cloudfoundry/cf-deployment)
+1. `bosh deploy cf.yml -o operations/<MY IaaS>` using the [CF deployment manifest!](https://github.com/cloudfoundry/cf-deployment)

 ### Managing state